OfficeDev/open-xml-docs/docs/presentation/how-to-add-an-audio-to-a-slide-in-a-presentation.md

 In the Open XML SDK, the <xref:DocumentFormat.OpenXml.Packaging.PresentationDocument>  class represents a presentation document package.
 To work with a presentation document, first create an instance of the `PresentationDocument` class, and then work with that instance.
-To create the class instance from the document call the `Open` method that uses a file path, and a
+To create the class instance from the document call the <xref:DocumentFormat.OpenXml.Packaging.PresentationDocument.Open*> method that uses a file path, and a
 Boolean value as the second parameter to specify whether a document is editable.
-To open a document for read/write, specify the value `true` for this parameter as shown in the following `using` statement.
+To open a document for read/write, specify the value `true` for this parameter as shown in the following
+`using` statement.
 In this code, the file parameter is a string that represents the path for the file from which you want to open the document.

 ### [C#](#tab/cs-1)
 [!code-csharp[](../../samples/presentation/add_audio/cs/Program.cs#snippet1)]